pranjalpokharel7/pranjalpokharel7.github.io/content/posts/june-playlist-2021.md

 Here are 10 songs looping through my thick skull this month of June.

 #### 1) [Paprika - Kenshi Yonezu](https://www.youtube.com/watch?v=s582L3gujnw)
 While I didn't really feel anything special about the song when I heard it a year back, my heart has really warmed up to this.
 Especially after listening to NHK's version sung by kids.
-Apparently this song will be used as cheer anthem in the Tokyo Olympics too.
+Apparently this song will be used as a cheer anthem in the Tokyo Olympics too.

 The song is just pure nostalgia - climbing trees, stealing fruits from other people's garden, playing *dhyakki* and *phiyo* (local games involving sandals and stones) - everything that made my childhood worth remembering.